 Hunt, N., et al. (2005).
 The psychological impact of alopecia.
 BMJ.

-Juarez-Rendon, K. J., et al. (2017).
-Alopecia areata.
-Current situation and perspectives.
-Archivos Argentinos de Pediatría.
+Juárez-Rendón, K. J., et al. (2017).
+Alopecia Areata: Current situation and perspectives.
+Archivos Argentinos de Pediatria.

 Meah, N., et al. (2020).
 The Alopecia Areata Consensus of Experts (ACE) study: Results of an international expert opinion on treatments for alopecia areata.
-Journal of the Academy of Dermatology.
+Journal of the American Academy of Dermatology.

-National Alopecia Areata Foundation.
-(2021).
-What you need to know about alopecia areata.
+National Alopecia Areata Foundation. (n.d.).
+Alopecia areata.

-Spano, F., et al. (2015).
+Spano, F., et al (2015).
 Alopecia areata part 1: Pathogenesis, diagnosis, and prognosis.
 Canadian Family Physician.

 Strazzulla, L. C., et al. (2018).
 Alopecia areata: An appraisal of new treatment approaches and overview of current therapies.
 Journal of the American Academy of Dermatology.